pulibrary/dpul/README.md

 1. Configure the `events` settings in `config/config.yml`
 2. Run `WORKERS=FiggyEventHandler rake sneakers:run`

-This will subscribe to the events and update the pomegranate records when they're created, updated, or deleted.
+This will subscribe to the events and update the DPUL records when they're created, updated, or deleted.